Alert: NAWA does not sell our membership or contact list. Any attempt to sell such a list is a scam.

 Captioning

-Captioning helps people with hearing loss or deafness and can also be helpful for people for whom English is not their first language.
-Captions also support people with normal hearing who may be participating from a noisy space.
-The Washington State Nonprofit Conference will have live captioning for all online keynote sessions and automatic captioning for workshops.
+Captioning supports everyone including people with hearing loss or deafness, people for whom English is not their first language, and neurodiverse participants who may need captions to help focus.
+Captions also assist people with normal hearing who may be participating from a noisy space.

 You may access captioning through the Zoom toolbar at the bottom of your screen.
 Click the 3 dots to see More options, then Captions to show or hide the automated captioning during each session.
 To see the full transcript, click “view full transcript.”